 - Hair off the face.
 If you have long hair consider tying it back.
 Viewers need to see both your eyes to trust you.
 Also, there is nothing more irritating than someone constantly flicking their hair back off their face.

 - Finally, where you look during the interview is much more important that what you wear.
 Hold the eyeline with the interviewer as much as possible unless you are doing a ‘down the line’ in which case you will need to stare down the lens of the camera.

 If you want to prepare for a television or radio interview why not book a session in our studio.
 We can provide a realistic run-through and you can watch and critique your own performance as well as enjoying expert coaching.
 That all means you are much more likely to get it right on the day.

 What to wear on TV: other articles

-Don’t just take our word for it, here are some other articles about what to wear on TV.
+Don’t just take our word for it, here is an article about what to wear on TV.